Reopening Information and New Procedures

 All group tours (including docent-led and self-guided) are suspended during the first stage of reopening.

-- Our standard hours of operation will remain the same, with one exception: on Thursdays, we will close at 5:30 p.m. instead of 9:00 p.m.
+- Our standard hours of operation will remain the same, with the exception of Thursday and Friday evenings, when we will close at 5:30 p.m. instead of 9:00 p.m.

 Health and safety